ScazLab/ScazLab.github.io/_posts/2022-07-21-Dissertation-Guide.md

 # Defense

 Notifications should be sent to the department 30 days and 7 days before the defense date.
 More information can be found under *Computer Science Dissertation Defense and Submittal* at: <https://cpsc.yale.edu/academics/graduate-program/doctor-philosophy/cs-student-milestones>.
 You should get Scaz's approval to set the date.
-The classroom can be booked
+The classroom can be booked via the department website (https://cpsc.yale.edu/internal-cs-only -> AKW Online Room Reservations).

 The notification is the dissertation emails that you may have seen.
 Here is a template if you need it: